 This August I will be sending my second child to college.
 I have sat through two college orientations and my favorite session is the personal safety session for parents.
 I have learned a lot about how to help my college-age kids safe while at college.
 I have a lot of confidence in my girls being able to protect themselves and being aware of their surroundings while at college.

-1. Have your college student put the phone number of the campus police department in their phones.
+1. Have your college student put the phone number of the campus police department on their phones.
 They will then have it in case of emergencies.
-Yes, they can still call 911, but they might get a faster response calling the campus police directly.
+Yes, they can still call 911, but they might get a faster response by calling the campus police directly.
 Most campus police departments are staffed 24 hours a day, 7 days a week.
 At the college my daughters go to, they will also provide a safe escort home at any time during the day.

 2. Write down all serial numbers to any electronics they will be taking with them.
 Keep a copy in their dorm and at home.
 In case of theft or damage, you will be able to provide that information to the police and the insurance company.